For Guard Families

 Steps Required:

-Guard Support provides cash assistance through the State Family Program Office or the Family Assistance Center Coordinator.
-The following steps are required.
+Guard Support provides emergency financial relief through the State Family Program Office or the Family Assistance Center Coordinator.
+The following steps are required:

-- Download this application for Emergency Assistance, print it and fill it out.
+- Download this application for Emergency Financial Relief, print it and fill it out completely.
+(Do not leave any questions unanswered as that may result in grant denial or delay.)

 - Call the nearest State Family Program Office or the Family Assistance Center Coordinator (the information is also in the application) and make an appointment.

-- For your appointment with a staff in that office, bring your application in with you.
+- For your appointment with a staff person in that office, bring your application and bills and invoices that you are seeking assistance in paying with you.
+Please be sure that all bills and invoices include the payment remittance address and account number (if applicable).

 - The staff person will process your application and guide you from there.